trilitech/tezos-developer-docs/docs/developing/information/indexers.md

 02-04T05:43:23Z","lastLevel":2667753,"lastTime":"2022-08-
 30T20:13:29Z", "transfersCount":323378,"balancesCount":9030, "holdersCo unt":3854,"totalMinted":"31442022884393231737144909","totalBurned":"2 9832264735683726828828184","totalSupply":"1609758148709504908316725", "metadata":{"name":"Kolibri USD","symbol": "kUSD","decimals":"18"}}]
 ```

-There are two types of blockchain indexers: full and selective.

-Full indexers process and write all data from blocks, from simple transactions to validator's node software versions.
-Blockchain explorers commonly use them to provide users with advanced blockchain analytics and allow them to search for any type of on-chain data.
-Also, those who host full indexers often offer public APIs that other projects can use without hosting the indexer themselves.

-The best examples of full indexers with APIs are [TzKT](https://tzkt.io/) and [TzPro](https://tzpro.io/).
-They allow you to find almost any information that once got into the Tezos blockchain.

-Selective indexers store only selected data.
-Usually, they find their use in projects requiring only specific on-chain data: active user balances, balances of their smart contracts, and NFT metadata.
-A custom selective indexer can be optimized for fast execution of specific project queries and also needs less space and resources to maintain.

-Popular selective indexers like [Que Pasa](https://github.com/tzConnectBerlin/que-pasa) and frameworks like [DipDup](https://dipdup.io/) and [Dappetizer](https://dappetizer.dev/) can be used to build the indexer you need.
-For example, [Teia.art](https://teia.art/) and other NFT marketplaces use their indexers based on DipDup, optimized for working with NFTs.

 ## What data can be obtained through a blockchain indexer